mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

 ---

 -   What I did
-    -   Next steps
     -   Models
-            -   LGBM + lag features + RAPIDS features
-                    -   Then DART
+        -   DART
         -   CatBoost
         -   Transformer
-        -   After that start ensembling
-            -   Try to take the mean of the log odds when ensembling (but I can only see its effect on the leaderboard, not in CV)

         -   More feature engineering (last - lag1, last - mean => 1386 features):
             -   https://www.kaggle.com/code/ragnar123/amex-lgbm-dart-cv-0-7977/notebook
+        -   Try to take the mean of the log odds when ensembling (but I can only see its effect on the leaderboard, not in CV)

         -   By analyzing the revision history of thedevastator's notebook I see that they are doing a XGB + LBGM DART + CatBoost DART ensemble